10-2-pursuit/project-student-dashboard/README.md

+# The Student Dashboard
+##### The Student Dashboard Project

+This website serves as a proof of concept to keep track of student progress as well as educator notes on each individual student.
+This website keeps track on a series of requirements for each individual student that you can see and then add notes on as a commentor.
+Afterwards, one can see the amount of comments made on each individual student.

+Students can be sorted by Seasonal Start date or viewing all at once.

+A Day/Night bode can be toggled between for night time viewing.

+## How to use

+## Stretch Goals

+- Implemented a button to toggle between night and dark mode.
+- Implememented a count for the number of notes added to each student (individually).

 # Student Dashboard Project

 For this assignment, you will build a student dashboard that will make use of already existing data stored in a JSON file.
 Users will be able to view students in several ways as well as add comments to those students.